 - A non-refundable application fee of \$100.00. - Official transcripts of all college/university coursework.
 Applicants who have completed their Bachelor's degree at Florida State University do not have to submit official college transcripts.
-Transcripts issued in a foreign language must be accompanied by an official English translation. - non-US college records must come with a course-by-course evaluation by an educational evaluation agency. - Official TOEFL or IELTS scores.
+Transcripts issued in a foreign language must be accompanied by an official English translation. - non-US college/university records must come with a course-by-course evaluation by an educational evaluation agency.We recommend using any of the evaluating agencies listed in www.naces.org/members - Official TOEFL or IELTS scores.
 Please request that those be sent directly to FSU (code 5203). - Statement of purpose (1 required): Write a onepage, double-spaced statement about your career and educational goals. - Two academic letters of recommendation.
 Applicants currently or recently enrolled in college should submit letters of recommendation from faculty.
 The recommendations letters should be sent directly to our admissions office by email to: rop-admissions@fsu.edu by the person that is recommending you